statisticsnorway/mimir/docs/Kommunefakta.md

 * Counties: http://data.ssb.no/api/klass/v1/classifications/104/codesAt?date=2020-01-01
 * ChangeList: https://data.ssb.no/api/klass/v1/classifications/131/changes?from=2016-01-01&to=2020-01-02

-We use the contenttype genericDataImport to retrieve region lists from Klass, then you have to add these 3 municipality lists to the site configuration (Mimir Applikation)
+We use the content type genericDataImport to retrieve region lists from Klass, then you have to add these 3 municipality lists to the site configuration (Mimir Application)
 Data from Klass is stored in repo no.ssb.dataset/master/root/klass, cronjob updated these everyday

 Data from Klass is used in map, menuDropdown and to get data to banner, highchart and keyfigure